jpascher/T0-Time-Mass-Duality/README.md

 The publications found here form a coherent research program that ranges from theoretical foundations to concrete applications and experimentally verifiable predictions.
 New documents on measurement differences, temperature adjustments, natural units, and scale interactions further expand the program.

+**Important Update (May 2025)**: Five significant new documents have been added that deepen the theoretical foundations of the T0 model:
+1. **The Dynamic Extension of the Intrinsic Time Field** - A comprehensive treatment of the time field as a fully dynamic entity varying with both space and time
+2. **The T0 Model as a More Complete Theory** - Positioning the T0 model as a fundamental framework where other gravitational theories serve as mathematical approximations
+3. **Conceptual Comparison of T0 Model and Extended Standard Model** - An analysis of the conceptual advantages of the T0 model's field-theoretic approach
+4. **Pragmatic Application of the T0 Model** - Guidelines for applying the T0 model directly rather than translating relativistic formalisms
+5. **The Emerging Unified Framework** - An exploration of the relationships between fundamental fields in the T0 model

-**Important Update (April 2025)**: A new document has been added that explores the ontological equivalence of different perspectives within the T0 model.
+**Earlier Update (April 2025)**: A new document has been added that explores the ontological equivalence of different perspectives within the T0 model.
 This work demonstrates how seven fundamental ontological truths can be approached from complementary viewpoints, all leading to identical predictions.
 This further validates the comprehensiveness of the T0 model by showing that seemingly different theoretical formulations are in fact equivalent representations of the same underlying reality.

 ## Repository Structure